appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 Let’s take an example to understand the authorization code integration with Dropbox.
 You have a portal app built on Appsmith, and your app users use it to upload their profiles.
 You already have a backend application integrated with Dropbox and want to use Dropbox to store the profiles.
 To achieve this, you have to create an Authenticated API and configure it to connect with Dropbox.

-### User Endpoint
+### User endpoint

 You’ll have to connect to a user endpoint on the Dropbox platform to perform API calls.
 Navigate to the [exhaustive list of user endpoints](https://www.dropbox.com/developers/documentation/http/documentation) used by Dropbox for different API calls.

 :::info
-Dropbox provides [details on headers or the content type](https://www.dropbox.com/developers/documentation/http/documentation) that you will have to add to your requests.
+Dropbox provides [details on headers or the content type](https://www.dropbox.com/developers/documentation/http/documentation) that you must add to your requests.
 :::

 ### Configure Authenticated API